nashingofteeth/sand/README.md

-HTMLTIE
+sand
 =======

-Light-weight html editor that gives you instant results as you type.
-You code is saved locally but it can also be saved to the internet and shared with friends.
+Sandbox is a light-weight html editor that gives you an instant preview as you type.